BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 Display the contents of the various registers.
 These contents will represent the status at the time the program was interrupted.

 S - save a file eg. S "name",08,1000,2000 or SS "name",08,1000,2000
 Saves a program called name which resided from memory location $1000 to $2000 to device 8.
-The second S isoptional and denotes as lowsave and is used for saving directly from the snapshot image under any ROM configuration.
+The second S is optional and denotes as lowsave and is used for saving directly from the snapshot image under any ROM configuration.

 SP - disable SPrite collisions eg. SP
 Disables both sprite to sprite and sprite to background collisions.